The Curved Space is The Electrified Flat Space: Curved Space

 Let's move to the large $\sigma$.
-As $\sigma$ goes to infinity we see the potential goes to zero (figure 9) but when we are close to the D5-brane the potential goes up too quick and reaches the maximum value as $\sigma $ approaches the small $\sigma$ region, approximately for all $E$.
+As $\sigma$ goes to infinity we see the potential goes to zero (figure 9) but when $\sigma$ approaches the small $\sigma$ region the potential goes up too quick and reaches the maximum value, approximately for all $E$.
 Then the electric field does not have influence on the behavior of the potential in curved space.

-Also as we are still close to the funnel solution, the potential shows up with little values by comparison to the case of small region and for all $E$ which means $E$ does not change anything in the case of curved space.
+Also the potential shows up with little values by comparison to the case of small region and for all $E$ which means $E$ does not change anything in the case of curved space.